jeremiahtenbrink/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for document object model.
+Its a javascript object representing all the elements in the html page.

 2. What is an event?

+A event is something that is triggered by user interaction.
+Hover over a button.
+Click of the mouse.
+Page loaded.

 3. What is an event listener?

+Event listener listens for a specific event to take place and then runs a function to handle or do something after the event has been triggered.

 4. Why would we convert a NodeList into an Array?

+So we could use the array prototype functions on the node list.

 5. What is a component?

+A component is a reusable section of javascript code that deals with the specific html element or elements.

 ### Git Set up